halpz/re3/README.md

 <details><summary>Windows</summary>

-Assuming you have Visual Studio:
+Assuming you have Visual Studio 2015/2017/2019:
-- Clone the repo using the argument `--recursive`.
 - Run one of the `premake-vsXXXX.cmd` variants on root folder.
-- Open the project via Visual Studio
+- Open build/reVC.sln with Visual Studio and compile the solution.

-**If you use 64-bit D3D9**: We don't ship 64-bit Dx9 SDK.
-You need to download it from Microsoft if you don't have it(although it should come pre-installed after some Windows version)
+Microsoft recently discontinued its downloads of the DX9 SDK.
+You can download an archived version here: https://archive.org/details/dxsdk_jun10

 **If you choose OpenAL on Windows** You must read [Running OpenAL build on Windows](https://github.com/GTAmodding/re3/wiki/Running-OpenAL-build-on-Windows).
 </details>

+> :information_source: premake has an `--lto` option if you want the project to be compiled with Link Time Optimization.

-> :information_source: There are various settings in [config.h](https://github.com/GTAmodding/re3/tree/miami/src/core/config.h), you may want to take a look there. i.e. FIX_BUGS define fixes the bugs we've come across.
+> :information_source: There are various settings in [config.h](https://github.com/GTAmodding/re3/tree/miami/src/core/config.h), you may want to take a look there.

-> :information_source: **Did you notice librw?** reVC uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw comes as submodule of reVC, but you also can use LIBRW enviorenment variable to specify path to your own librw.
+> :information_source: reVC uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw comes as submodule of re3, but you also can use LIBRW enviorenment variable to specify path to your own librw.

+If you feel the need, you can also use Codewarrior 7 to compile reVC using the supplied codewarrior/reVC.mcp project - this requires the original RW34 libraries, and the DX8 SDK.
+The build is unstable compared to the MSVC builds though, and is mostly meant to serve as a reference.

 ## Contributing
 We have a [Coding Style](https://github.com/GTAmodding/re3/blob/master/CODING_STYLE.md) document that isn't followed or enforced very well.